openamiguel/equitysim/README.md

   - `median_price` returns the median price of asset data
   - `normalized_price` returns the baseline-normalized price (a.k.a. performance indicator) of a price input
   - `on_balance_volume` returns the on balance volume of asset data
+  - `parabolic_sar` returns the parabolic SAR of asset data
   - `percent_volume_oscillator` returns the percent volume oscillator of volume data
   - `price_channel` returns the high and low price channels of a price input
   - `price_oscillator` returns the price oscillator of a price input, which depends on a choice of moving average function